Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/offchain_readme.md

 ## Offchain testing

+### Introduction
+This readme outlines the steps to demonstrate the offchain processing functionality that is part of the `sov-nft-module`

+### Steps
 * Install postgres on your system
 * Start the postgres terminal
 * Create the tables necessary for offchain processing